 2. What’s the timeline for your reinvestment?

 Also consider the potential return on investment of each of your options—and how quickly you will see those results.
 If you don’t have the funds immediately available for purchases with a slower ROI, then you can invest in expenses with a quick ROI first.
-For example, if Facebook Ads for a product and SEO optimization for your website are both on your investment list, you may want to invest in the Facebooks Ads first so you can funnel the additional revenue into the SEO optimization.
+For example, if Facebook Ads for a product and SEO for your website are both on your investment list, you may want to invest in the Facebooks Ads first so you can funnel the additional revenue into SEO.

 Next, come up with a tentative timeline for your investments.
 At what point would you, ideally, like to invest in the item?
 Is it six months from now?
 Two years from now?
 Five years from now?
 Knowing when you’d like these purchases to happen will help you allocate your profits later.